anonymous541575/mslr-arb-replication-package/README.md

 ### NetBSD Candidate Bug Filtering

 For NetBSD, all candidate bugs used in this study correspond to NetBSD 7.99.21.
-The official problem reports/fix information provided sufficient function-level evidence for the corresponding faulty functions.
-Therefore, no candidate NetBSD bug was excluded during the function-level filtering process.
-The final NetBSD bug/function list is provided in the curated bug/function table below.
+The official problem reports and fix information provided sufficient function-level evidence for the corresponding faulty functions.
+However, three candidate functions could not be reliably extracted as Joern-based function-level graph samples due to tool extraction issues: `usr.bin/msgs/msgs.c / ask`, `usr.sbin/sysinst/disks.c / make_filesystems`, and `usr.sbin/sysinst/disks.c / fsck_preen`.
+These functions were therefore excluded from the final preprocessed graph dataset.
+All other NetBSD candidate functions with sufficient function-level evidence were successfully extracted and retained.
+The final NetBSD dataset contains 17 positive functions and 85 negative functions.

 ---